csev/dj4e-market/README.md

     lrwxrwxrwx 1 dj4e registered_users    3 May 21 02:14 lib64 -> lib
     -rw-rw-r-- 1 dj4e registered_users   76 May 21 02:19 pyvenv.cfg

-If you don't already have a Django 5.2 virtual environment use the following commands.
+If you don't already have a Django 5.2 virtual environment use the following commands to create a new Django 5.2 environment.
-We use the `deactivate` command to make sure t exit any virtual environment your shell might be using.
-It is OK for the `deactivate` command to fail, it just means that your shell is not in a virtual environment.
+We start with the `deactivate` command to make sure t0 exit any virtual environment your shell might be using.
+We don't want to build out Django 5.2 environment by extending an earlier virtual envionment (i.e. like django42).

+It is OK for the `deactivate` command below to fail, it just means that your shell is not in a virtual environment.

     cd ~